Introduction

 Why Early Dental Care Is Critically Important

-Teaching Good Lifelong Habits: Early dental visits provide parents with the knowledge they need to enforce brushing, flossing, and healthy eating habits at home.
+Teaching Good Lifelong Habits: Early dental visits provide parents with the knowledge they need to enforce brushing, flossing, and healthy eating habits.

-Reducing Dental Anxiety: Positive, painless early experiences in a child-friendly environment build trust and confidence, preventing dental phobias.
+Reducing Dental Anxiety: Positive early experiences in a child-friendly environment build confidence.

 Common Pediatric Dental Treatments

 Children's dental needs are different from those of adults.
-Some of the most common treatments provided in a pediatric dental setting include:
+Some of the most common treatments are provided at a dental clinic in Borivali West.

 When Should Children First Visit the Dentist?